sdgniser/arc/README.md

  * `cd` to `/main/static/main` and
  `npm install -g jquery popper.js bootstrap katex showdown open-iconic`.
  * `cd` to the cloned repo (while you're still in virtual env) and run: `python manage.py collectstatic`, `python manage.py makemigrations main`, `python manage.py migrate`
- * Start the server: `python manage.py runserver` OR you can run an apache server, thats how the current development server is running.
+ * Start the server: `python manage.py runserver` or you can run an apache server, thats how the deployed server is running presently.
 Configuring an apache server is very machine-specific.
 Google how to do it on your machine.)
  * Please let me know if you're unable to run it on your machine.

  #### TODO: